irfu/irfu-matlab/README.md

 > git clone git://github.com/irfu/irfu-matlab.git

+If you want only the latest version and not the full repository run

+> git clone --depth=1 git://github.com/irfu/irfu-matlab.git

 Any time you want to update the code to the latest version, run from the command line

 > git pull